-\All times listed are local.
+^{}All times listed are local.
+Times subject to change.

-Appendix O • Standard Ticket Back Disclaimer Language
+Appendix Q • Standard Ticket Back Disclaimer Language

 The ticket back language should be placed on the back of the ticket stub, but if it cannot be done (e.g., no new ticket stock is produced), this language must at a minimum be posted at all ticket windows for patrons to see, be included as an insert with the ticket mailing, etc. Patrons must be put on notice regarding the restrictions.